 En español | We may have entered the digital age, but the telephone remains a key weapon in scammers' arsenals.
 The Federal Trade Commission (FTC) received about 1.8 million fraud complaints in 2021 in which a contact method was identified, and in 36 percent of cases a call was the swindler’s way in.

-Whether live or automated, scam callers often pose as representatives of government agencies or familiar tech, travel, retail or financial companies, supposedly calling with important information.
+Whether live or automated, scam callers often pose as representatives of government agencies or familiar tech, travel, retail or financial companies, supposedly calling with valuable information.
 It might be good news.
 (You’re eligible for a big cash prize!
 You’ve been preselected for this great vacation deal!)
 It might be bad.
 (You owe back taxes.
 There’s a problem with your credit card account.)
 Whatever the issue, it can be resolved if you’ll just, say, provide your Social Security number or make an immediate payment.

 - Unsolicited calls from people claiming to work for a government agency, public utility or major tech firm, like Microsoft or Apple.
 These companies and institutions will rarely call you unless they have first communicated by other means or you have contacted them.

-- Unsolicited calls from charity fundraisers, especially after disasters.
+- Unsolicited calls from charity fundraisers, especially during the holidays and after disasters.